porygon-tech/MIX/RPG maker MV/readme.md

 Note: MapGen was coded it in 2018, and I honestly have no idea about how it works, it just works.
+It's not a plugin, so run it separately from the command line.

 # Plugins
 ## miki_scaleFace